ndonfris/fish-lsp/README.md

 # @fish-lsp-disable 2001
 alias ll='ls -l' # only the diagnostic 2001 has been disabled for this line

 # @fish-lsp-enable
+## all diagnostics are re-enabled till the next @fish-lsp-disable for this file

 # @fish-lsp-disable 2001 2002
 ## now both diagnostics 2001 and 2002 have been disabled for the rest of this file